DScraftPL/IS_Labs_Final/README.md

 Run backend and frontend in 2 seperate terminal instances.
 In backend/.env file make sure you setup link to your MongoDB instance in `DB_CONN_STRING`.
 Ports are hardcoded in front, app will only fetch data from localhost:3000.
 To upload data to database, make sure backend is running and .csv files are in backend/data/ directory.
-Invoke `localhost:3000/csv/transport` and `localhost:3000/csv/who` to fill database with data.
+Invoke `localhost:3000/csv/transport` and `localhost:3000/csv/who` to fill database with data.

 ### Backend
 navigate to backend folder, use `npm install` and `npm run dev`